 Replace Data Sources

-The two data sources do not have to be identical, however, any differences between the workbooks will affect the sheets in the workbook and the fields in the view.
-More specifically, any fields, groups, sets, and calculated fields that do not exist in the new data source (or have a different name) are removed from the Data pane.
+The two data sources don’t have to be identical, any differences between the data sources will affect the sheets in the workbook and the fields in the view.
+Any fields, groups, sets, and calculated fields that don’t exist in the new data source (or have a different name) are removed from the Data pane.
 For more information about how to replace field references to fix invalid fields, see Edit Data Sources.

 Open a workbook that connects to the original data source.